 Whenever and wherever there’s a disaster, nurses respond with heroism and skill.
 The skills required in the nursing process – medical and scientific expertise, a level head, and an understanding of the full range of human responses to illness – are the same skills needed in disaster recovery.

 NYSNA’s disaster recovery work began in the days after Hurricane Sandy, when hundreds of nurses rushed into the devastation to help out.
 We went door-to-door in affected areas to assess medical needs, and get medical attention to people without electricity or running water.

 Since then, we have deployed Medical Missions to the Philippines following Typhoon Haiyan; and to Florida, Puerto Rico, and the Virgin Islands following Hurricanes Harvey, Irma and Maria.
 NYSNA nurses are partnering with healthcare practitioners and trade unionists as part of the New York Recovery Network (NYRN) and Healthcare Without Borders to deliver critical, timely, and compassionate care to those in need.

-Below you will find a list of upcoming Medical Missions and their associated fliers.
-To discuss Medical Missions, registration, and next steps, or to get answers to any other questions related to Medical Missions, please contact Rony Curvelo at 347.244.9508, or at firstname.lastname@example.org.
-Missions listed as "CLOSED" are full and not accepting additional participants.
-If you would like to be added to a wait list, please contact Rony Curvelo.
+Visit out New York Recovery Network page for a list of upcoming Medical Missions and their associated fliers.
+To discuss Medical Missions, registration, and next steps, or to get answers to any other questions related to Medical Missions, email Rony Curvelo or call 347.244.9508.

 For the complete 2020 Medical Mission Calendar, click HERE.